fatih-guler/fatih-guler/README.md

 ### I am a software developer.

-### I work on a company that develops GIS applications.

-### I mainly develop apps on NET Core, Postgresql, and Angular.
+-⚡ I work on GIS Web Applications.
+Applications developed by using NET Core MVC, PostgreSQL, EF Core and Geoserver basically -🌱 I am currently learning Angular framework and Express API
 <!--
 **fatih-guler/fatih-guler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.